-In the original autographs, written between c.
-1312 BC1 and c.
-AD 962, the actual original copies written down by the prophets and apostles, we believe there were no errors that could affect doctrine.
+In the original autographs, the actual original copies written down by the prophets and apostles, we believe there were no errors.
 But from that point on, human error was bound to creep in.
 Still, in looking at the Hebrew text of the Old Testament, we can easily see how very careful the Jewish people have been over the millennia to preserve the text.
 One way we see this is that original errors have not been corrected.
-When we say ‘original errors,’ we are not talking about potential doctrinal errors.
-We’re talking about simple errors of spelling and grammar.
+When we say original errors, we are not talking about potential doctrinal errors.
+We're talking about simple errors of spelling and grammar.

 Moses mentions being slow of speech and slow of tongue.
 He was particularly concerned about going to his own people and telling them that God had sent him.
 Many have taken this to mean that Moses had some kind of speech impediment.
 While this cannot be ruled out, more than likely what he meant was that he simply didn't know Hebrew well enough to be a good spokesman for God to the Jewish people.
 And in reading his written Hebrew, we do occasionally find errors of grammar.
 They don't affect his meaning in the slightest; they're just grammatically incorrect.